PTI rejects Nasir Khosa as Punjab caretaker CM

 The core group met here with PTI Chairman Imran Khan in the chair to take stock of a number of important matters.
 The decision to withdraw Khosa’s name came after both Punjab Chief Minister Shahbaz Sharif and Leader of Opposition in the provincial assembly Mehmoodur Rashid had agreed on his name.

-Already, the party has withdrawn the name of Manzoor Afridi for the slot of Khyber Pakhtunkhwa caretaker chief minister after its Chief Minister Pervaiz Khattak and Leader of Opposition in Khyber Pakhtunkhwa Assembly and Mualana Fazlur Rehman’sbrother Maulana Lutfur Rehman agreed on his nomination.
+Already, the party has withdrawn name of Manzoor Afridi for the slot of Khyber Pakhtunkhwa caretaker chief minister after its Chief Minister Pervaiz Khattak and Leader of Opposition in Khyber Pakhtunkhwa Assembly and Mualana Fazlur Rehman’s brother Maulana Lutfur Rehman agreed on his nomination.

 However, preceding events left PTI leadership with no other option but to withdraw his name.
 Hence, nominees for top caretaker job in Khyber Pakhunkhwa and Punjab, supported by the respective chief ministers have been put aside.